 I was almost sad that we had to split after the tour was over.

-We have started to walk on the road back to the bus stop and we had calculated that if we didn’t find a ride we would have needed to walk about 3 hours as it was about 18 km distance.
+We started to walk on the road back to the bus stop and we calculated that if we didn’t find a ride we would have needed to walk for about 3 hours as it was about 18 km distance.

 How to visit the Tamul Waterfall